hkotb/xprotcas/web_server_and_datasets/README.md

 |:--:|
 | **Figure 2** The default analysis page of the xProtCAS web server. |

-#### 1. Tool name (clicking on it takes you back to the home page)
+#### 1. Tool name (click it to take you back to the home page)
-#### 2. Protein name and species (clicking on it opens the UniProt page of the protein).
+#### 2. Protein name and species (click it to open the UniProt page of the protein).
 #### 3. Interactive 3D viewer of AlphaFold predicted protein structure and protein sequence.
 #### 4. Button to hide/display the side menu.
 #### 5. Button to open the help page.
 #### 6. Button to go back to the home page.
 #### 7. List of the predicted autonomous structural units with the ability to switch between them to change the viewer's perspective.
-Each structural unit is represented by Pfam domains interseting it and the start and end positions of the structural unit on the protein sequence.
-It shows the predicted pocket evaluation scores: absolute patch conservation, relative patch conservation, and relative patch conservation p-value, and structure quality scores of the structural unit: mean AlphaFold2 pLDDT score and mean AlphaFold2 Predicted Aligned Error (PAE) score.
+Each structural unit is represented by:
+1. Pfam domains interseting the structural unit and the start and end positions of the structural unit on the protein sequence.
+2. The predicted pocket evaluation scores: absolute patch conservation, relative patch conservation, and relative patch conservation p-value
+3. Structure quality scores of the structural unit: mean AlphaFold2 pLDDT score and mean AlphaFold2 Predicted Aligned Error (PAE) score.
 #### 8. Switch between different views of the selected structural unit:
 - Display the separated structural unit (Default).
 - Display the structural unit in the context of the full-length protein.